department-of-veterans-affairs/voicebot/research/2023-03-User Test Plan B/Plan B Audio Plan Conversation-Guide.md

 **Moderator:** Okay, will you repeat back to me what you are calling about?
 (User tells facilitator about what they think the task is) We are to call the Voicebot.
 Our Tech Rep will dial the number and you will hear the Voicebot welcome.
 Please remember to speak to the Voicebot clearly and naturally.
 Any other questions? (no) okay – here we go.

 **[Task 1A START]** Voicebot Prototype: (203) 680-8708
-Called NCC line - selected the new Voicebot option [Team Member Calls on MS Teams]
+Called NCC line - selected the new Voicebot option -**Team Member Calls the Voicebot on the Zoom Platform**

-1.Caller: Listens to the VB's welcome message:
+1.Caller: Listens to the **Voicebot;s Welcome message:**
 "Thanks for trying out this new way to get help.
 You can still reach an agent at any time.
 To get started, ask me a question like “What’s my claim status?” or “What does the PACT Act do for Veterans like me?"
-(VB Welcome Message)

 2. Caller: Utterance